Get ready! Now is the time to plan your garden plot if you have not done this yet.

 - Disease is more likely because of lack of air flow.
 Once there is disease it is easy to spread across crowded plants

-- Same goes for pest.
+- Same goes for pests.
 Once you have bugs, they will easily spread to crowded plants.

 - Lower production of produce.
 Overcrowded plants are competing for light, nutrients and water.

 If you rented the same plot last season and know what was planted, rotate your crops.
-By this I mean do not plant the same variety of plant in the same place this season.
+This means do not plant the same variety of plant in the same place this season.

-Consider building trellis to maximize your space for vineing plants like cucumbers.
-They will take up less space, produce better and less likely to get bugs and disease.
+Consider building trellis to maximize your space for vining plants like cucumbers.
+They take up less space, plants produce better and less likely to get bugs and disease.

 Learn what plants grow well together (called companion plants) and what do not.